Kiwil23/GSplat_MA_Projekt/README.md

 In GSplat_MA_Projet/Pipeline/cluster/splat_workspace/gpu_job.sbatch change USER_PATH to your cluster home directory Copy the GSplat_MA_Projet/Pipeline/cluster/splat_workspace folder to your cluster home direcory and remove the .gitkeep from input_data and result_data

+Enable USB Debuggin on your phone and connect with Computer Install Android Studio and open the folder SplatScan Run the App on your Device

-For local use you need to install docker and make sure you have a cuda nvidia GPU In GSplat_MA_Projet/Pipeline/local/splat_workspace/local_job.sh change USER_PATH to your save Path
+For local use you need to install docker and make sure you have a cuda nvidia GPU In GSplat_MA_Projet/Pipeline/local/splat_workspace/local_job.sh change USER_PATH to your save Path remove the .gitkeep from input_data and result_data